 Sary-Chelek Biosphere Reserve, known for its stunning alpine lake and diverse flora and fauna, is a paradise for nature lovers and hikers.
 The reserve encompasses seven lakes, offering breathtaking landscapes.

-Travel Time: It takes approximately 5 to 6 hours to drive from Osh to Sary-Chelek.
+Travel Time: Approximately 5 to 6 hours by car

 Travel Tip: Pack camping gear if you plan an overnight stay; the area’s natural beauty is even more striking under the starry sky.